When can you wear the Colombian National Team shirt and when not? That's the theme

-The debate was opened on social networks after it was echoed that Dominic Wolf, a German ‘influencer’ recognized for making content about Colombian culture, had received a letter from the Colombian Football Federation asking him to remove the content from the Internet. advertising content that he has done with the Colombian National Team shirt on.
+The debate was opened on social networks after it was echoed that Dominic Wolf, a German ‘influencer’ recognized for making content about Colombian culture, had received a letter from the Colombian Football Federation asking him to remove from the Internet the advertising content he has carried out with the Colombian National Team shirt on.

 The Dominic Wolf Case